fluxninja/aperture/docs/content/get-started/integrations/flow-control/flow-control.md

 Aperture uses a combination of techniques such as weighted fair queuing, distributed rate-limiting, and prioritization of critical features to manage the flow of requests and prevent overloading.
-It also uses circuit-driven policies and a programmable, high-fidelity Flow Classifier to make decisions about how to handle requests and prioritize workloads.
+It also uses circuit-driven policies and a programmable, high-fidelity flow classifier to make decisions about how to handle requests and prioritize workloads.

 ## Setup